pulumi/docs/content/tutorials/stack-outputs-and-references/index.md

 }
 ```

-The `.txt` file in the `Key` field of the response object indicates that our Lambda function ran successfully.
+The `.txt` file in the `Key` field of the response object indicates that your Lambda function ran successfully.

-We have seen how we can reference our output values from the CLI.
-Now let's take a look at how we can do the same from within another stack.
+You have seen how you can reference your output values from the CLI.
+Now let's take a look at how you can do the same from within another stack.

 ## Using stack references

 Stack references allow you to access the outputs of one stack from another stack.
 This enables developers to create resources even when there are inter-stack dependencies.

-For this section, we are going to create a new Pulumi program that will access the stack output values from our existing program.
+For this section, you are going to create a new Pulumi program that will access the stack output values from your existing program.

 ### Reference the name of the Lambda function

 Let's start by making a new Pulumi project in a new directory.
-In this new program, we need to add the code that will reference the values from our first program.
+In this new program, you need to add the code that will reference the values from your first program.

 This can be done using Pulumi's [Stack Reference functionality](/docs/concepts/stack/#stackreferences).
-We'll need to pass in the fully qualified name of the stack as an argument.
+You'll need to pass in the fully qualified name of the stack as an argument.
 This name is comprised of the [organization](/docs/pulumi-cloud/organizations/), project, and stack names in the format of `<organization>/<project>/<stack>`

-For example, if the name of our organization is `my-org`, the name of our first program is `my-first-program`, and the name of our stack is `dev`, then our fully qualified name will be `my-org/my-first-program/dev`.
+For example, if the name of your organization is `my-org`, the name of your first program is `my-first-program`, and the name of your stack is `dev`, then your fully qualified name will be `my-org/my-first-program/dev`.

-With that being said, a stack reference will look like the following in our code:
+With that being said, a stack reference will look like the following in your code:

 {{< chooser language "typescript,python,yaml" / >}}